Modern Slavery and Human Trafficking Statement

 Our business and supply chains

-As a UK based professional services company, Broadstone does not operate in an industry where modern slavery is prevalent.
+As a UK-based professional services company, Broadstone does not operate in an industry where modern slavery is prevalent.
 Nonetheless, we are committed to working with our clients and suppliers to uphold the same high standards and approach to modern slavery.
-Our supplier selection includes appropriate due diligence of the supplier’s reputation, respect for the law, compliance with health, safety and environmental standards and references.
+Our supplier selection includes appropriate due diligence of the supplier’s reputation, respect for the law, compliance with health, safety and environmental standards, and, where appropriate, references.

 Policies

-The Company operates appropriate policies and procedures for identifying, preventing and reporting slavery and human trafficking including Whistleblowing Policy, Dignity at Work Policy, Equal Opportunities Policy and Health and Safety Policy.
+The Company operates appropriate policies and procedures for identifying, preventing and reporting slavery and human trafficking, including a Whistleblowing Policy, Dignity at Work Policy, Diversity, Equality & Inclusion Policy, and Health and Safety Policy and Statement.

 Supplier due diligence